 Vinyl Deck Features

-Before continuing, let’s give a brief rundown on the basic features of a vinyl deck:
+Before continuing, let’s give a brief rundown on the basic features of a vinyl deck.

-The motor is the central component to the deck.
+The motor is the central component of the deck.
 Think how many times that platter has to spin, you’re talking about thousands of times over a single set, hundreds of thousands over a lifetime, maybe even gaining on millions!